camunda/camunda-docs/docs/guides/integrating-optimize.md

 Optimize offers business intelligence tooling for Camunda enterprise customers.
 By leveraging data collected during process execution, you can access reports, share process intelligence, analyze bottlenecks, and examine areas in business processes for improvement.

-With Optimize, you can review heatmap displays for a closer look at the number of instances that took longer than average, based on duration distribution.
+With Optimize, review heatmap displays for instances which took longer than average to discover long-running flow nodes.
 As a result, reap actionable insights and rapidly identify the constraints of your system.

 See an in-depth overview of Optimize’s capabilities [here](https://docs.camunda.org/optimize/latest/).